mhlabs/cfn-alarms/README.md

 # cfn-alarms-cli

-Tool for creating CloudFormation alarms basedon the resources in a CloudFormation/SAM stack.
+Tool for creating CloudFormation alarms based on the resources in a CloudFormation/SAM stack.